http4k/examples/graalvm/README.md

 curl -v http://localhost:8080/
 ```

-## Build in to a native binary and run in Docker
+## Build into a native binary and run in Docker

 ```shell script
 ./build_and_run.sh